 Have you heard about ransomware?
-When you fall victim to this kind of cyber attack, there aren’t any notes made of cut-out magazine letters, or duffel bags full of cash, or any of those quaint things we typically associate with a traditional ransom situation – but your computer could crash, and your files could be lost forever – or even put into the hands of criminals!
+When you fall victim to this kind of cyber attack, there aren’t any notes made of cut-out magazine letters, duffel bags full of cash or any of those quaint things we typically associate with a traditional ransom situation.
+Instead, your computer could crash and your files could be lost forever – or even put into the hands of criminals.

 What Is Ransomware-as-a-Service?